tsuru/tsuru/docs/services/api.rst

 Destroying an instance
 ======================

-This process begins when a Tsuru customer removes an instance of your service via command line tool:
+This process begins when a tsuru customer removes an instance of your service via command line tool:

 .. highlight:: bash